Living in the United States

 As an international student you will enjoy and profit by many new and exciting experiences while you study in the U.S. If you do not know already, you will soon discover that we are a country of immigrants, probably the most culturally and ethnically diverse country in the world.
 We believe that our diversity is what makes us a great nation.
 Our values and belief systems come from virtually every part of the world.
 As you travel from one part of the country to another, you will notice the diversity and that it varies from one part of the country to the other.

-You undoubtedly already know that Americans enjoy their freedom and independence.
+If you did not already know, Americans enjoy their freedom and independence.
 That characteristic may at times make us appear to be not interested in you and your needs.
 If you don't ask for help, we may assume that you don't need or want any.
-Therefore, if you need help or if you don't understand something, don't hesitate to ask.
-You will find us glad to help you in any way we can.
+Therefore, if you need help or if you don't understand something, please let us know!
+We are happy to help in any way we can.
 A tip: In order to meet new people and make new friends, you may have to take the initiative.

 U.S. Holidays and Customs